rawad663/js-set-manipulation/README.md

 ## Contributing to the project
-Please checkout out the contribution page to learn how to contribute to the project.
+Please check out [the contribution page](CONTRIBUTING.md) to learn how to contribute to the project.